kalexmills/stochrammar/README.md

 See `WeightedGrammar.java` for an example implementation.

 ### Brief History
 An earlier, proprietary version of this library was used in the development of [Tweeter in Chief](https://play.google.com/store/apps/details?id=com.niftysoft.tweeter).
-Since then, the copyright holder released a modified version of the library under the AGPL on November 3rd, 2018.
+The copyright holder released an updated version of the library under the AGPL on November 3rd, 2018.